Jafooly3004/jaf/README.txt

 Introduction:
 JAF is a frontend interface and triage tool designed to simplify and automate the forensic analysis of volatile memory via the Volatility Framework.
-The functionality of the tool is provided by Volatility, and JAF manages the user interaction .
+The functionality of the tool is provided by Volatility, and JAF manages the user interaction.

+JAF is designed to conduct TRIAGE ONLY - and is not evidential.
+The tool will extract evidential artefacts from volatile memory dumps and provide easy access to key information such as IP address, and place these into a report for later viewing.
+For full command actions, see the below section of this readme.

 The current version of JAF is v1.0 - this is an initial release, there WILL be bugs and problems, if these are found, report this through GitHub.